jcalazan/ansible-django-stack/README.md

 ## Getting Started

-A quick way to get started is with Vagrant and VirtualBox.
+A quick way to get started is with Vagrant.

 ### Requirements